frontenddogma/web-development-glossary/manuscript/f.md

 : A group of named frames to which web pages and media can be directed.&nbsp;[†](#w-frame)

 Free and Open Source Software
-: Software that can be classified as both free software and open-source software.
+: Software that can be classified as both free software and open source software.
 That is, anyone is freely licensed to use, copy, study, and change the software in any way, and the source code is openly shared so that people are encouraged to voluntarily improve the design of the software.
 This is in contrast to proprietary software, where the software is under restrictive copyright licensing and the source code is usually hidden from the users.&nbsp;[†](#w-foss)

 Free Software Foundation
 : A non-profit organization founded by Richard Stallman in 1985 to support the free software movement, which promotes the universal freedom to study, distribute, create, and modify computer software, with the organization’s preference for software being distributed under copyleft (“share alike”) terms, such as with its own GNU General Public License.
 The FSF was incorporated in Massachusetts, U.S., where it is also based.&nbsp;[†](#w-fsf) ℹ︎&nbsp;[fsf.org](https://www.fsf.org/)